Prefix-bounded matrices: Generalized polymatroids

 holds for every $X,Y \subseteq S$.
-When the submodular inequality is required only for intersecting pairs $X,Y$, we speak of an {\bf intersecting submodular} function.
-A set-function is {\bf fully} ({\bf intersecting}) {\bf supermodular} if $-p$ is fully (intersecting) submodular.
+When the submodular inequality is required only for intersecting (respectively, crossing) pairs $X,Y$, we speak of an {\bf intersecting (crossing) submodular} function.
+A set function $p$ is {\bf fully (intersecting, crossing) supermodular} if $-p$ is fully (intersecting, crossing) submodular.